ruihuang1124/CAFE-MPC/README.md

     make
     sudo make install
     ```
+- Check with OpenMP is installed.
+It should come with GCC.
+If not, do the following
+    ```
+    sudo apt-get install --reinstall openmpi-bin libopenmpi-dev
+    ```
 - Note: By default, Pinocchio2 would install Eigen3.3.
 If you install Eigen3.4 first, Pinocchio2 will overwrite it.
 Therefore, it is suggested install Eigen3.4 after the installation of Pinocchio.